wonderstarcomet/PunyGods/README.md

 * I'm happy with the aesthetic I settled on.
 It gives the game a charming low-rent feel and is a good excuse for why things aren't animated. :P
 * The little roman soldier with the key is adorable.
 I wish I could've given him arms, though...
 * I think there is real potential for something like a mobile arcade game or whatever, it just needs more fleshing out.
 Probably needs a bigger level, too.
+* I think the "spawner" pattern I've invented is pretty good if you want objects to have their traits assigned via structs.
+It makes things very modular if you set it up right and GameMaker actually encourages this behavior with the new and constructor keywords.
+Look at me, ma, no OOP!

 ### Things I'd Go Back On
 * The algorithm for spawning new Molochs is very basic, rushed, and copy-paste happy.
 I just didn't have time to do it right.
 I think it sometimes results in a fresh Moloch spawning over an existing one.